durrantlab/autogrow4/tutorial/TUTORIAL.md

 #### /autogrow4/accessory_scripts/remove_duplicates_from_smi.sh

-This script will take a file path to a tab-delineated .smi file.
-It will then filter it for redundancies in the 1st and 2nd columns of the file.
+This script accepts a file path to a tab-delineated .smi file.
+It then filters the file for redundancies in the 1st and 2nd columns of the file.

 The output file is the input file + '_no_dup.smi'

-This is done using BASH rather than Python because it is less memory intensive when dealing with large .smi files in the millions of compounds range.
+This script uses Bash rather than Python because it is less memory intensive when dealing with large .smi files in the millions-of-compounds range.
 This is important when filtering through large databases such as ZINC15.

-This script takes 1 input variable (filename str: Required).
+This script takes one input variable (`filename` str: Required).
 This is the path to the tab-delineated .smi file to remove any redundancies.

 Example submit: